Afghan woman in limbo at Kabul airport after Taliban sweep

 “I am in the airport, waiting to get a flight but I don’t know to where,” she said, speaking to The Associated Press over the phone.
 “I am here, confused, hungry and hopeless.
 I don’t know what is coming my way.
 Where will I go?
 How will I spend my days?
 Who will support my family?”

-Tajik, a 22-year old data analyst working for a U.S. contractor helping Afghan businesses, had gotten the call on Sunday afternoon, informing her she had just 10 minutes to leave for the airport.
+A data analyst working for a U.S. contractor helping Afghan businesses, she said she had gotten the call on Sunday afternoon, informing her she had just 10 minutes to leave for the airport.
 She had been put on an evacuation list heading to the United States or Mexico — she was told nothing more.
 She did not have a visa in her passport.

 She left a friend’s apartment in Kabul with just the clothes on her back, a knapsack, laptop and her phone.

-“My dreams and my plans, are all inside this small backpack,” she said.
+“My dreams and my plans, are all inside this small backpack,” she said, speaking to the AP on condition that her name not be used for safety reasons.

 The speed of the Afghan government’s collapse, the ensuing chaos and the near-complete takeover of the country — just two weeks before the final pullout of the last U.S. and NATO troops — has shocked many in Afghanistan and beyond.
 For Afghan women, it raised fears that all they had achieved in women's rights, the right to go to school and work, would be swiftly taken away.

-On the way to the airport, Tajik looked out the window, taking in the last glimpses of Kabul streets, “filled with a scary silence.”
+On the way to the airport, she looked out the window, taking in the last glimpses of Kabul streets, “filled with a scary silence.”

 “But everything changed,” she said.
 “Everything collapsed in front of my eyes.”